 Chi Omega Psi

 Chi Omega Psi is a sorority devoted to the foundations of "pleasure, profit and life."
 Chi Omega Psi promotes fellowship, campus participation and attendance at Hastings College events, especially when promoting the Broncos.
 While the ladies of Chi Omega Psi welcome women from all areas of interest, they are predominantly populated by the female athletes.

 Kappa Rho Upsilon was one of the first sororities founded at Hastings College in 1912.
 They believe in the ideals of sisterhood and empowering women to achieve.
 Kappa Rhos encourage social, intellectual, and moral growth and pride themselves on academic excellence.
 They strive to provide a lasting bond of sisterhood for any woman wishing to join.

 Sigma Alpha Iota

 Sigma Alpha Iota is the only national sorority on the Hastings College campus.
 These young women have a long standing tradition of music.
-In order to be a member of SAI you must participate in music in one way or another on campus.
+To be a member of SAI, you must participate in music activities on campus.
 Since SAI is a national group, women are allowed to rush both a local group and Sigma Alpha Iota.
 More »

 Phi Mu Alpha (Sinfonia)